 Those folks that you know (or know of) who have full, resonant, magnetic voices and an authoritative way about them?
 They’ve worked on their voice and speech.
 Most of them aren’t telling you about it.
 They’re getting ahead in the world and they don’t want to give away their secret sauce.

-We can debate all day about how annoying glottal fry is, but that’s a waste of time.
+We can debate all day about how annoying vocal fry is, but that's a waste of time.

 Don’t waste your time.